-MEMBERS DESIGNATED BY DESCRIPTION MEETINGS IN 2023 José Tomás Guzmán (secretary of the Board of Directors and logal source) Its members are appointed by the Board of Directors.
-It addresses security incidents, from prevention to containment and recovery, addressing aspects related to technology, logal, communication and operational.
-1 and legal counsel)Eduardo Navarro (Chief Executive Officer) the Board of Directors. addressing aspects related to technology, legal, communication and operational continuity, thanks to its multidisciplinary team.
+MEMBERS DESIGNATED BY DESCRIPTION MEETINGS IN 2023 IVILIVIDERS DESIGNATED BY DESCRIPTION WILLTINGS IN 2023 José Tomás Guzmán (secretary of the Board of Directors and legal counsel) Its members are appointed by the Board of Directors.
+It addresses security incidents, from prevention to containment and recovery, addressing aspects related to technology, legal, communication and operational 1 Eduardo Navarro (Chief Executive Officer) continuity, thanks to its multidisciplinary team.
 Francisca Riveros (Chief Communications Officer) Rodolfo Urrea (Red to Green General Manager) Carlos Vera (Corporate CISO) Hernán Villagrán (Information Security Officer)